SoftwareAG/cumulocity-remote-access-local-proxy/docs/PLUGINS.md

 c8ylp plugin python_ssh
 ```

-This example provies a custom way to launch an interactive ssh session using special business logic to automatically select the ssh user based on the name of the device.
+This example provides a custom way to launch an interactive ssh session using special business logic to automatically select the ssh user based on the name of the device.

 Firstly create a blank file in the following location (create the folder if it does not already exist):